-In order to be considered as a chaperone on a field trip, parents must have been cleared through the Archdiocese of Washington Child Protection Program, which includes Virtus training.
+In order to be considered as a chaperone on a field trip, parents must have been cleared through the Archdiocese of Washington Child Protection Program, which includes Virtus training, a background check, and finger-printing.
 It is our policy, when possible, to provide the opportunity for all parents who are interested to chaperone these trips.
 Therefore, we will rotate volunteers to accommodate this policy.
 Chaperones have the responsibility to be sure that the students they are assigned are safe and accounted for at all times.